ha-jdbc/ha-jdbc/src/site/markdown/doc.md

 *	Java 1.6+
 *	Type IV JDBC 4.x driver for underlying databases
+*	Optional dependency JARs can be downloaded from the [Dependencies](dependencies.html) page.
 *	Configuration XML file per database cluster or bootstrapped programmatic configuration

 ##	Configuration

 HA-JDBC is typically configured via XML file.
-The full schema definitions for past and present versions of HA-JDBC are enumerated [here](schemas.html).
+The full schema definitions for past and present versions of HA-JDBC are enumerated on the [XML Schemas](schemas.html) page.

 ###	XML